Dhruvs2006/Movie-Recommendation-System/README.md

 2. Select a movie from the dropdown menu.
 3. Click the **Recommend** button.
 4. View the list of recommended movies.
-5. If TMDb API integration is enabled, movie posters will also be displayed.
+5. If TMDb API integration is enabled, movie name will also be displayed.

 ---